Pomlo/postgresql-s3-backup/README.md

 The PostgreSQL client works with **any PostgreSQL-17 compatible database** ...

-This container has a shell for entry point so that it can be **used to combine mysqldump and s3cmd commands** easily.
+This container has a shell for entry point so that it can be **used to combine pg_dump and s3cmd commands** easily.

 ## Docker image
 [![Docker Image Size](https://badgen.net/docker/size/pomlo/postgresql-s3-backup/latest?icon=docker&label=compressed%20size)](https://hub.docker.com/r/pomlo/postgresql-s3-backup/tags)